Aleksandr Kozlov (politician, born 1949)

-Aleksandr Petrovich Kozlov (Александр Петрович Козлов; 2 May 1949 - 6 February 2021), was a Russian politician who had last served as the third Governor of Oryol Oblast from 2009 to 2014.
+Aleksandr Petrovich Kozlov (Александр Петрович Козлов; 2 May 1949 – 6 February 2021), was a Russian politician who had last served as the third Governor of Oryol Oblast from 2009 to 2014.
+He had the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Biography

 Aleksandr Kozlov was born on 2 May 1949 in Seitovo, Verkhneuslonsky District, then part of the Tatar Autonomous Soviet Socialist Republic, Russian Soviet Federative Socialist Republic, in the Soviet Union.
 Starting in 1968, he worked in the control and audit bodies of the Tatar Autonomous Soviet Socialist Republic.
 In 1979, he graduated from the Kazan Institute of Finance and Economics V.V.
 Kuibyshev.

 In 1984, Kozlov moved to the Ministry of Finance of the USSR, where he held the positions of Deputy Head of the Department of the Control and Auditing Department, Deputy Head of the Department of Labor Organization and Wages of Financial and Insurance Bodies, Deputy Head of the Planning and Financing Department of the System, Deputy Head of the Subdivision of the Personnel and Training Department within the institutions, and head of the personnel subdivision of the central apparatus of the Personnel and educational institutions department.

 In 1989, Kozlov moved to the USSR People's Control Committee, where he held the positions of inspector, leading inspector of the planning and financial bodies department.
 After the reorganization of the department in 1991, he was the head of the inspection of the Main Directorate of Budgetary and Financial Control of the USSR Control Chamber.
 In 1991, at work in the Presidential Administration of Russia, head of the State Audit Department of the Control Directorate, later, and then became the Deputy Head of the Control Directorate of the Presidential Administration of Russia.
 In 1992 in the Apparatus of the Government of Russia, he became the Head of the Regional Policy Department, the Head of the Department for Cooperation with the Regions of Russia, and the Head of the Department for Cooperation with Subjects of Russia of the Office of the Government of Russia.